 4. Identify the federal, state, and local resources the jurisdiction expects to receive to address the needs identified in the plan.
 Federal resources should include Section 8 funds made available to the jurisdiction, Low-Income Housing Tax Credits, and competitive McKinney-Vento Homeless Assistance Act funds expected to be available to address priority needs and specific objectives identified in the strategic plan.
 (92.220(c)(1))

 The Oshkosh/Winnebago County Housing Authority is an independent quasi-governmental agency operating in Oshkosh.
-It is anticipating receiving a range of federal funds in support of affordable housing.
+It is anticipating receiving a range of federal funds in support of affordable housing for the reporting period beginning April 1, 2011.